pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 Step 5.
 Go back to step 1 and repeat until there is no further improvement.

+#### Other variables

+a.
+I used 50-60 epochs to give the model time to learn and overfit
+b. mini batch size of 64
+c.
+Adam optimizer
+d.
+Learning Rate = 0.0001
+e.
+L2 regularization for the kernel

 ![image](https://github.com/pankaj-chand/Globally_Sclerotic_Glomeruli/assets/49002748/43e71896-77a6-4cb4-b71c-482d840827f4)
 ![model2](images/baseline_models/Model2.png)
 #### One Large Dense Hidden Layer (49152 = 128x128x3) Test result: 92.721 loss: 0.224